$R_K$ and $R_{K^*}$ in an Aligned 2HDM with Right-Handed Neutrinos: Introduction

-One of the possible scenarios for generating the observed lepton non-universality is to allow for large Yukawa couplings of the right-handed neutrinos with Higgs fields and charged leptons, as in a low scale seesaw mechanism, with the inverse seesaw being one of the most notorious examples, for generating light neutrino masses.
-In this case, a non-trivial neutrino Yukawa matrix may lead to different results for BR$(B \to K e^+ e^-)$ and BR$(B \to K \mu^+ \mu^-)$.
-This framework has been recently considered in the Supersymmetric (SUSY) $B-L$ extension of the SM, where it was shown that that the box diagram mediated by a right-handed sneutrino, higgsino-like chargino and light stop can account simultaneously for both $R_{K}$ and $R_{K^*}$ \cite{Khalil:2017mvb}.
+One of the possible scenarios for generating the observed lepton nonuniversality is to allow for large Yukawa couplings of the right-handed neutrinos with Higgs fields and charged leptons, as in a low-scale seesaw mechanism, with the inverse seesaw being one of the most notorious examples, for generating light neutrino masses.
+In this case, a nontrivial neutrino Yukawa matrix may lead to different results for BR$(B \to K e^+ e^-)$ and BR$(B \to K \mu^+ \mu^-)$.
+This framework has been recently considered in the supersymmetric (SUSY) $B-L$ extension of the SM, where it was shown that that the box diagram mediated by a right-handed sneutrino, Higgsino-like chargino and light stop can account simultaneously for both $R_{K}$ and $R_{K^*}$ \cite{Khalil:2017mvb}.
 In non-SUSY models, a similar box diagram can be obtained through a charged Higgs, instead of a chargino, and a right-handed neutrino, instead of a right-handed sneutrino.
-Therefore, a rather minimal model that can account for these discrepancies is an extension of the SM with two Higgs doublets (so that we can have a physical charged Higgs boson) and right-handed neutrinos along with a low scale seesaw mechanism (to guarantee large neutrino Yukawa couplings).
-Note that there have been several attempts at explaining the above results through the penguin diagram as well, with a non-universal $Z'$, and also through tree level mediation of flavour violating $Z'$ or leptoquark that induce a non-universal $b \to s \ell^+ \ell^-$ transition.
-However, these types of flavour violating interactions are subject to severe experimental limits.
+Therefore, a rather minimal model that can account for these discrepancies is an extension of the SM with two-Higgs doublets (so that we can have a physical charged Higgs boson) and right-handed neutrinos along with a low-scale seesaw mechanism (to guarantee large neutrino Yukawa couplings).
+For earlier works in the context of two-Higgs Doublet models with or without extra neutral leptons see, for instance, Refs. \cite{Arnan:2017lxi,Campos:2017dgc,Iguro:2018qzf,Li:2018rax,Crivellin:2019dun}.
+Note that there have been several attempts at explaining the above results through the penguin diagram as well, with a nonuniversal $Z'$ (see the previous list for examples, \citeRK) and also through tree-level mediation of a flavor-violating $Z'$ or leptoquark that induces a nonuniversal $b \to s \ell^+ \ell^-$ transition.